vikito755/discord-find-games-bot/README.md

   - Commands for the admins to add and remove games, from the "games.json" file or the future database.
   - Community voting to add games, to sthe "games.json" file or the future database.

+<h2>Side notes:</h2>
+- Limit the bot to 1 channel and have a slow mode for 5 minutes, to avoid spam.

 <h2>Issues:</h2>